Abdul Awwal Jaunpuri: Career

 After completing his studies in the Arabian Peninsula, Jaunpuri did have plans to further study in countries like Egypt and the Levant.
 However, his eldest sister's son, Muslihuddin of Pabna, had died and so he returned to Jaunpur in 1889.
 Nevertheless, Jaunpuri managed to complete hajj twice during his time in Arabia.
 Like the rest of his family, he began to propagate Islamic teachings which included renouncing shirk (idolatry) and bid'ah (religious innovations) by means of public speeches.
 After spending a year travelling across various towns and villages in Jaunpur and eastern India.
 He returned to Bengal in 1890, to continue his father's movement, settling in the city of Dacca.
 He gave lectures at the Chawkbazar Shahi Mosque.
 His second son, Muhammad Hammad Abduz Zahir Jaunpuri (d.
 1896-97 CE), died at an early age and in memory of him, Jaunpuri established the Madrasah-i-Hammadiyyah in the city's Armanitola neighbourhood.

 As one of the main leaders of the pacifist Taiyuni movement, he received awards in recognition of his services from the local Nawabs of Dhaka and the ruling British Raj.
 Nawab Khwaja Salimullah was known to have performed Eid prayers behind Jaunpuri at the Lalbagh Fort.
 He began touring eastern Bengal, visiting places such as Mymensingh, Chandpur, Laksam and Faridpur.
 The latter was an important centre for their Faraizi opponents who were then under the leadership of Abdul Ghafur Naya Miyan (son of Dudu Miyan).
 For the first time in history, there began a union between the Faraizis and Taiyunis, as a result of Naya Miyan pledging bay'ah to Abdul Awwal Jaunpuri.
 Among Jaunpuri's activities was the condemnation of Sufi music, dancing and the veneration of shrines.

 Personal life

 Jaunpuri married the daughter of Hafiz Ahsan, one of his early teachers in Jaunpur.
 Their first two sons, Abdul Akhir Jaunpuri and Muhammad Hammad Abduz Zahir Jaunpuri, died at an early age.
 They had five more sons and five daughters.
-His son, Abdul Batin Jaunpuri, wrote the biography of Karamat Ali Jaunpuri and Abdul Awwal Jaunpuri.
+His son, Abdul Batin Jaunpuri, wrote a biography of Karamat Ali Jaunpuri and Abdul Awwal Jaunpuri.